VersusCenter

 Cons

-• Steeper learning curve requiring pilot certification and training
+• Steeper learning curve and requires operator certification in many regions

 Beginner Drones